bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

 #### Authentication
 - Use the built-in GITHUB_TOKEN secret for authentication in the GitHub Action
-- Use a GitHub Personal Access Token (PAT) stored as an environment variable (e.g., GITHUB_PAT) for authentication in makefile rules
+- Use a GitHub Personal Access Token (PAT) stored as an environment variable named RBM_GITHUB_PAT for authentication in makefile rules

 #### Configuration
 - Use a configuration file named `rbm-config.yml` in the repository root to define the following variables with their defaults: